 We entered into what’s known as the COVID-19 recession in early 2020.
 It was one of the deepest recessions in U.S. history, with 14.7% peak unemployment and a 19.2% drop in GDP.
 By comparison, the Great Recession resulted in only 10% and 5.1% respectively.
 (Further reading)

-For about two months, buying activity slowed down and some borrowers didn’t make their mortgage payments, largely due to some misinformation that had spread in the media.
+For about two months, sales slowed down.
+In addition, some borrowers mistakenly thought that they didn’t have to make their mortgage payment because of the CARES Act.
 These issues were quickly resolved, and we went on to sell over $10M worth of ranchettes in 2020.
 This bodes well for this business’s ability to thrive during a downturn.

 Our borrowers and the economy:

 As a reminder, Hawthorne Interests (HI) is an entity that Doug owns.
 It derives income by collecting on real estate notes from the land that we have sold on owner financing.
 It borrows against those notes from the fund and subsequently makes monthly principal/interest payments to the fund.

 While broad demand for rural land has ebbed and flowed over the years, our target “blue collar plus” buyers have displayed a relatively constant interest in purchasing our ranchettes.

 We have seen high demand in the following markets: 1) before the COVID-19 recession, 2) during that recession, 3) during the subsequent boom, and 4) in the current economic climate.
 It’s reassuring that demand for our product has far exceeded our ability to supply it across very different market cycles.

 Sales are strong right now.
 But if we were to see them slowing down, we are well-positioned to ramp up our currently modest marketing efforts to attract more interest.